victorlap/floatval/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-This is a library based on the `tofloat` function originally from http://codepad.org/hBpKZC5C
+Correctly parse float like strings to float values.
+This library is based on the `tofloat` function originally from http://codepad.org/hBpKZC5C .

 ## Install